terraform-ibm-modules/documentation/docs/contribute-module.md

     git push origin ＜YOUR_TOPIC_BRANCH>
     ```

-1. Open a pull request with a clear title and description.
-Be sure to merge the latest changes from upstream before you create the PR.

-    - Open your PR from your branch to `main`.
+1. Open a pull request:

-    - Start by contributing a draft PR.
+    1. Start by contributing a draft PR.
 A draft pull request provides insight about the work that you're doing but cannot be merged.
 To create a draft pull request, use the drop-down and select **Create Draft Pull Request**, then click **Draft Pull Request**.
+        - Open your PR from your branch to `main`.
+        - Provide a clear title and description.
+Be sure to merge the latest changes from upstream before you create the PR.
-        - When you're ready to merge, mark your draft pull request as ready for review.
+    1. When you're ready to merge your code, mark your draft pull request as ready for review.
 For more information, see [Changing the stage of a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).
-    - Make sure that the [GitHub Actions workflows](gh-actions.md) are running successfully over the PR.
+    1. Run the CI pipeline workflow by adding a comment to the PR with the following text:

+        ```text
+        /run pipeline
+        ```

+        For more information about workflows, see [GitHub Actions workflows](gh-actions.md).

 !> **Important** By contributing content, you agree to allow the project owner to license your work under the same license as that used by the project.